georgevreilly/georgevreilly.github.io/content/blog/2023/09/05/RegexConjunctions.rst

 ``... | grep pat1 | grep pat2 | grep pat3 | ...``.

-The `longest regex`_ that I ever encountered was an enormous alternation—a true horror.
+The `longest regex`_ that I ever encountered was an enormous alternation—\
+a true horror that shouldn't have been a regex at all.

 .. _alternations:
     https://www.regular-expressions.info/alternation.html